JamesBerg1956/responsive-portfolio/README.md

    X enlarge hr tag under "Contact" header to match wireframe X add default values to Name and Email fields
-   X add more space to "Message" field to match wireframe change padding style of "Submit" button to match wireframe use css media queries to achieve 640-contact.jpg to match wire frame use css media queries to achieve 768-contact.jpg to match wire frame use css media queries to achieve 980-contact.jpg to match wire frame
+   X add more space to "Message" field to match wireframe X change padding style of "Submit" button to match wireframe use css media queries to achieve 640-contact.jpg to match wire frame use css media queries to achieve 768-contact.jpg to match wire frame use css media queries to achieve 980-contact.jpg to match wire frame